 When palleting or woodworking, having a good set of plans can make the building process faster and more productive.
 A quality set of plans includes photographs, material lists, cutting diagrams and step by step instructions.
 Finding quality sources for these types of projects is not that easy… That’s why we compiled our Top 7 sources for detailed woodworking plans (not specifically pallet wood).

 Two months ago, I stumbled upon the YellaWood internet site.
 The brand provides Lumber to pros and customers in most of the US states.
-They had a good idea to provide their readers with incredibly detailed plans.
+They had a good idea to offer their readers incredibly detailed plans.
 You can access more than 40 projects.
 And if you dare to let your email address, you can also download their « free project plans book » (which I did, and the image above is a screen capture of one of their tutorial).

 The 1001Pallets Tutorial section